resbaz/nectar-cloud-lessons/Planning/lesson_III.md

 ##Supporting material

-An image that has RStudio server on it.
+An image that has Drupal and a backup script on it.

 ##Preconditions